jlan84/sql-assignment/morning_lecture.md

 ```

 Note how some customers show up multiple times in the result set.
 This make
-sense given that some customers visted the site multiple times.
+sense given that some customers visited the site multiple times.
 You'll see later in
 this document a slightly more detailed look at how the RDBMS constructs a result
 set, including how it processes `JOIN`s.